thenexthub/Codira/docs/LibraryEvolution.rst

     errors when a client is recompiled.
-In most cases, a client that *hasn't* been recompiled may use the new behavior or the old behavior, or even a mix of both; however, this will always be deterministic (same behavior when a program is re-run) and will not break Swift's memory-safety and type-safety guarantees.
+In most cases, a client that *hasn't* been recompiled may use the new behavior or the old behavior, or even a mix of both; however, this will always be deterministic (same behavior when a program is re-run) and will not break Codira's memory-safety and type-safety guarantees.
 It is recommended that these kinds of changes are avoided just like those that break binary compatibility.